dkollias/Aff-Wild-models/README.md

 # Aff-Wild-models

-The models on Aff-Wild can be downloaded [here](https://drive.google.com/open?id=1xkVK92XLZOgYlpaRpG_-WP0Elzg4ewpw).
+The models on Aff-Wild can be downloaded from [here](https://drive.google.com/open?id=1xkVK92XLZOgYlpaRpG_-WP0Elzg4ewpw).

 The above link contains 3 folders named: "affwildnet-vggface-gru" , "affwildnet-resnet-gru" and "vggface".